BrennerDesign/egofishinggear/_products/ego-fishing-tools/kryptek-fishing-tools/kryptek-ultra-grip-40lbs.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Ultra-Grip built-in 40lbs scale fish gripping tool was designed to
+  <p>The EGO Kryptek camo Ultra-Grip built-in 40lbs scale fish gripping tool was
-  allow the angler to quickly and easily reach out and lip a fish to either lift it into the boat and/or get an accurate weight on the fish with the built-in weigh scale.
-The EGO Ultra-Grip fish gripping tool offers very good quality and exceptional value.</p>
+  designed to allow the angler to quickly and easily reach out and lip a fish to either lift it into the boat and/or get an accurate weight on the fish with the built-in weigh scale.
+The EGO Kryptek camo Ultra-Grip fish gripping tool with Kryptek Camo technology offers very good quality and exceptional value.</p>
 right_column_html: >-
-  <ul><li>Stainless Steel Jaws</li><li>Anodized aluminum body</li><li>Quick
-  trigger action</li><li>Built-in weigh scale (up to 40lbs)</li><li>Quick-clip lanyard</li></ul>
+  <ul><li>Magnetic Release</li><li>Aluminum body and jaw trigger</li><li>Kryptek
+  Camo Technology</li><li>Extra wide jaw opening</li><li>Ergonomic foam
+  grip</li><li>Comfortable palm design</li><li>Compact &amp;
+  lightweight</li></ul>
 warranty_left_column_html: >-
   <p><h7>1-Year Limited Warranty</h7></p><p>Adventure Products warrants your EGO
   fishing tool to be free of defects in material and workmanship for a period of